ropensci-archive/PackageDevelopment/pkgs.md

 -   [rustr](https://github.com/rustr/rustr) provides bindings to Rust.
 -   [reach](https://github.com/schmidtchristoph/reach) (not on CRAN) and <pkg>matlabr</pkg> provide rough interfaces to Matlab.
 -   <pkg>rPython</pkg>, <pkg>rJython</pkg>, <pkg>PythonInR</pkg>, [rpy2](http://rpy.sourceforge.net/) (not on CRAN), and [SnakeCharmR](https://github.com/asieira/SnakeCharmR) (not on CRAN) provide interfaces to python. <pkg>reticulate</pkg> ([GitHub](https://github.com/rstudio/reticulate)) is a relatively recent interface built by RStudio.
 -   [RJulia](https://github.com/armgong/RJulia) (not on CRAN) provides an interface with Julia, as does <pkg>XRJulia</pkg>.
-[RCall](https://github.com/JuliaStats/RCall.jl) embeds R within Julia.
+[RCall](https://github.com/JuliaInterop/RCall.jl) embeds R within Julia.
 -   <pkg>RStata</pkg> is an interface with Stata.
 [RCall](https://github.com/haghish/Rcall) embeds R in Stata.
--   `tcltk`, which is a package built in to R, provides an general interface to Tcl, usefully especially for accessing Tcl/tk (for graphical interfaces). <pkg>after</pkg> ([GitHub](https://github.com/gaborcsardi/after)) uses tcltk to run R code in a separate event loop.
+-   `tcltk`, which is a package built in to R, provides an general interface to Tcl, usefully especially for accessing Tcl/tk (for graphical interfaces). [after](https://github.com/gaborcsardi/after) (not on CRAN) uses tcltk to run R code in a separate event loop.
 -   <pkg>V8</pkg> offers an embedded Javascript engine, useful for building packages around Javascript libraries. <pkg>js</pkg> provides additional tools for working with Javascript code.

-The <pkg>knitr</pkg> package, which supplies [various foreign language engines](http://yihui.name/knitr/demo/engines/), can also be used to generate documents that call python, awk, ruby, haskell, bash, perl, dot, tikz, sas, coffeescript, and polyglot.
+The <pkg>knitr</pkg> package, which supplies [various foreign language engines](https://yihui.name/knitr/demo/engines/), can also be used to generate documents that call python, awk, ruby, haskell, bash, perl, dot, tikz, sas, coffeescript, and polyglot.

 Writing packages that involve compiled code requires a developer toolchain.
 If developing on Windows, this requires [Rtools](http://cran.r-project.org/bin/windows/Rtools/), which is updated with each R minor release.